basmallasaid/LandingPage/README.md

 [Check out the live demo here.](https://landing-velora.vercel.app/#)

 ## Overview
-Velora is a modern and elegant landing page crafted for a women’s products brand.
+Velora is a modern and elegant landing page crafted for  products brand.
 It showcases exquisite perfumes and luxurious accessories, designed with a focus on style, usability, and responsiveness.
 The page is built to provide an engaging user experience with a clean and visually appealing interface.

 ## Features